Safari overview.

 Day 1: Arrive in Uganda, via Entebbe International Airport.

-Day 2: Bush flight from Entebbe to Bwindi & Afternoon village walk.
+Day 2: Bush flight from Entebbe to Bwindi – Afternoon community walk.

-Day 4: Walk to the water falls and Batwa experience.
+Day 4: Walk to the water falls – Afternoon Batwa experience.

-Day 5: Fly back to Entebbe – connect to your international flight.
+Day 5: Fly to Entebbe – connect to your international flight.

-Most of the hotels are 10 minutes’ drive from Entebbe airport.
+Most recommended hotels in Entebbe are 10 minutes’ drive from the airport.

 Inclusions: Bed & Breakfasts basis.